Some cases of chronic diarrhea in cats are due to Tritrichomonas and Giardia Ronidazole often cures them

 Do not give reformulated kaopectate to cats.
 Use a product that contains Only kaolin and pectin as active ingredients

-This article gives a general outline of how many veterinarians might go about discovering the cause of diarrhea in you pet and some of the ways I treat it.
-Not every cause of diarrhea or medication is covered - but the most important ones are.
+This article gives a general outline of how many veterinarians might go about discovering the cause of diarrhea in you pet and some of the ways they might treat it.
+Not every cause of diarrhea, test or medication is covered - but many of the most important ones are.
 Many of the links in the article go into greater detail.

-How A Veterinarian Finds The Cause Of The Problem:
+How Might A Veterinarian Finds The Cause Of This Problem :

-I am always delighted when a client actually brings me a sample of the mess that their pet made.
-In more than half the cases, the diagnosis can be made from a fecal specimen and history alone.
-Try to bring in a fresh specimen – no need for more than a few tablespoons full to examine under the microscope.
+I am always delighted when a client actually brings me a sample of the mess that their pet has made.
+In more than half the cases, the diagnosis can be made from that fecal specimen and the pet's history alone.
+Try to bring your vet a fresh specimen – no need for more than a few tablespoons full to examine under the microscope.
 But when one is searching for foreign objects the pet may have grazed on, I usually sift a much larger quantity through a sieve.

-Because my patients can’t talk, the history that you provide is extremely important.
+Because our patients can’t talk, the history that you provide to your veterinarian is extremely important.
 That is why it is important that the person who knows the pet best accompanies it to the vet's office.
-The first question I will ask you is whether this is a sudden acute problem or if it is chronic and has been going on quite a while.
-The next thing I will ask is if you fed something unusual to the pet or if torn remnants of some household object are strewn about the house.
+The first question often asked is whether this is a sudden acute problem or if it is chronic and has been going on quite a while.
+The next thing often asked is if you fed something unusual to the pet or if torn remnants of some household object were strewn about the house.
 Pets get bored, pets get anxious.
 When they do, they often eat inappropriate things.

 Is This A High Intestinal Problem Or A Low Intestinal Problem ?

-First we need to get a general idea as to what part of your pet's intestine is inflamed.
-Cases of diarrhea fall into two groups in approximately equal numbers.
+First we need to get a general idea as to what part of your pet's intestine is inflamed or has been irritated.
+Cases of diarrhea fall into two general groups in approximately equal numbers.
 In the first group, the problem is in the small intestine (the higher portion closer to the stomach where most food nutrients are absorbed ).
 In the second group hypermotility of the large intestine (colon) is expelling feces before enough water has been extracted.
-High diarrheas tend to be the most dangerous.
+High diarrheas tend to pose the most acute danger.
 Sometimes, the problem is a combination of both types.

-The second group of pets have a problem in their large intestine.
-These pets have frequent, uncomfortable eliminations.
-When they go, the amount of stool is small and often covered with mucus.
-They take a long time to poop and try several times.
+In the group of pets with lower intestinal problems, eliminations tend to be uncomfortable and urgent.
+When they go, the amount of stool is small and often covered with a mucus film.
+They tend to take a long time to poop and try several times.
 If the colon is inflamed enough, the stool may be coated with flecks of bright red or rust-colored blood.
-Pets that have eaten bones, sharp or gritty objects often have a mixture of diarrhea and constipation.
+Pets that have eaten bones, sharp or gritty objects can have a mixture of diarrhea and constipation.
 The material passed is a combination of hard lumps and soft or watery stool.
-These pets may need laxatives or enemas to clean their system out.
+These pets often need laxatives or enemas to clean their digestive tract out.

 This is the most serious complication of severe diarrhea.
 Severe diarrhea is most serious in very young, very old and very small pets.
 They can become severely dehydrated very quickly.
 Dehydration in small pets and frail elderly animals can be fatal because their surface area is large in proportion to their body weight.
 As dehydration progresses these pets have trouble maintaining their body temperature and may lapse into coma.
 Only the rapid infusion of intravenous fluid will save them.